khansubhan95/khansubhan95.github.io/about.md

 ## Blog
 Subscribe to the [RSS feed](/feed.xml).

-I use this blog to write about hardware, software and tech in general.
+I use this blog to write about software, programming and tech in general.
 Existing topics include commonly available hardware like Arduino and ESP8266, Web Development and Django.
-I am also planning to write on FPGAs, computer architecture and low level software programming in the coming weeks.

 You can find all the posts in the [archives](/).